 - Migration Specialties Avanti and FreeAXP

-Storage Arrays
+Fibre Channel Storage Arrays

-The following link contains a chart that shows VSI OpenVMS support for HPE storage arrays.
-The chart indicates the version of VSI OpenVMS that provides the support.
-These storage arrays are also supported with VSI OpenVMS x86 9.2-3 with Fibre Channel passthrough.
+The following charts show VSI OpenVMS support for storage arrays.
+The charts indicate the minimum version of VSI OpenVMS that provides the support for the arrays.

 HPE Primera Storage Array